capaj/decapi/README.md

 const compiledSchema = compileSchema(SuperSchema)
 ```

-## Setting the type explicitly

-In previous examples, `decapi` was able to determine the type of every field from typescript type definitions.

-There are, however cases where we have to define them explicitly.
+## Type inference from typescript

+These cases are supported by decapi 2/typescript-rtti:

-- We want to specify whether field is nullable or not
+- Unions - for example we want to specify whether field is nullable or not
+- Function returns type of `Promise<SomeType>`
+- List (Array) type is used

+All other code-first libraries on decorators like typegraphql or typegql require you to write types for these twice.
+Decapi infers is from typescript without any extra effort on your end.

-- We want to be explicit about if some `number` type is `Float` or `Int` (`GraphQLFloat` or `GraphQLInt`) etc
+Even in decapi 2 onward you still can write an explicit type.
+There are situations when typescript types are not precise enough- for example you want to be explicit about if some `number` type is `Float` or `Int` (`GraphQLFloat` or `GraphQLInt`).
-- Function we use returns type of `Promise<SomeType>` while field itself is typed as `SomeType`
-- List (Array) type is used.
-(For now, typescript `Reflect` api is not able to guess type of single array item)

-For major version 1.0.0 we will use https://github.com/rezonant/typescript-rtti so it will be able to determine all types directly from the TS type.
-This is WIP ATM.

 Let's modify our `Product` so it has additional `categories` field that will return array of strings.
 For the sake of readability, let's ommit all fields we've defined previously.